The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Free energy of the torus

 \begin{lemma} The torus residual free energy satisfies

 \end{lemma}

-\begin{proof} We first note the bound $\xi_1^{(\gamma)}(n) = \OO(n \log n)$.
-This bound follows exactly as in \cite[Proposition~4.1]{1510.02074} or \eqref{freeY}, by smearing out the point charges into densities and positive definiteness (for the upper bound) and by Jensen's inequality (for the lower bound).
-Using this bound, we will now prove the following more precise version:
+\begin{proof} This bound follows by smearing out the point charges into charge densities and using the positive definiteness for the upper bound and Jensen's inequality for the lower bound.
+This is a standard argument and therefore we omit the details.
+The interested reader can look into \cite[Proposition~4.1]{MR3694026} or \eqref{freeY}. \end{proof}

+Using the above bound on the partition function, we obtain the following estimate for its dependence on $n$.